wdi-sg/gitbook-2018/icebreakers.md

 - See how many of the forms can be filled out.
 - Share your cards

+---

 ### Self Learning (15 mins)
 - write on the board some skill you gained from studying yourself, or where the work to aquire the skill was done on your own.

+---

+### About You(20 mins)
+- Share around the room about what brought you here and what you hope to accomplish